 Created by Bungie, the team that would later make the Halo games, Marathon introduces important features to the FPS genre.
 Just as importantly, it isn’t available on PC.
 Marathon quickly becomes a favorite among Mac gamers.

-A short history of Mac games
+Marathon, and a short history of Mac games

 In the 1980s, the Apple II was the computer system for gamers.
-Many who later became players in the the video game industry, including id Software co-founder John Romero, got their start playing and developing games for Apple’s first mass-market computer.
+Many who later became players in the video game industry, including id Software co-founder John Romero, got their start playing and developing games for Apple’s first mass-market computer.

 Marathon stood out as a noteworthy exception.
 The game sprinted off the starting line about 10 weeks after the PC launch of the acclaimed Doom II: Hell on Earth (which didn’t port to Macs until the following year).

 While today Doom is certainly the better remembered of the two franchises, Marathon encapsulated a lot of what seemed to make Macs different at the time.
 More cerebral than the balls-to-the-wall action of Doom, the game exhibited a slower, more atmospheric, pace.
-Its engaging science fiction storyline offered plenty of puzzles to solve.
+Its engaging science-fiction storyline offered plenty of puzzles to solve.

 Puzzles and sci-fi storytelling